-The two councils have worked over last two years to assess options for joint landfill operations.
-The Council's preferred solution is to send all regional waste to the York Valley landfill and to mothball the Eves Valley landfill from July 2015.
+The two councils have assessed options for joint landfill operations.
+The Council's preferred solution is to send all regional waste to the York Valley landfill and to mothball the Eves Valley landfill.

 The York Valley landfill is expected to last 15 years (to 2030) and after this date the Tasman District Council will provide a regional landfill at Eves Valley.
-In the meantime, Eves Valley will be available in an emergency.
-This means that in the event of an earthquake, fire or other event closing the York Valley landfill there will be two years capacity for the whole region available at Eves Valley.
+In the meantime, Eves Valley would be available in an emergency.
+This means that in the event of an earthquake, fire or other event closing the York Valley landfill there will be two years capacity for the whole region available at Eves Valley while a longer term solution is established.